PASTA-ELN/pasta-eln/README_PYPI.md

 ```
 which will automatically open the graphical user interface (GUI) to finish the setup.

-More detail are found at the github-pages.
+More detail are found at the [install-page](https://pasta-eln.github.io/pasta-eln/install.html).